kbaggen/SPINDELMATE/README.md

 <sup><sub>SPINDELMATE CLOUD => https://spindelmate.bubble-logger.com/login.php</sup></sub>

 SPINDELMATE is a fermentation logger capturing the TILT hydrometer or RAPT PILL data of gravity and temperature by Bluetooth or WiFI signal from iSPINDEL.
 Furthermore, it is a cloud service allowing to easily uploading your data.
+NOTICE 21 July 2023 - Seems RAPT PILL is broken as Kegland changed in dataset!!!

 It is based on ESP32 and supports Smart Plugs (Shelly, Sonoff in "DIY mode" and Tasmota Plugs) for controlling a fridge or heater and hence secondly acts as a temperature controller.
 These plugs is controlled over local network by HTTP commands.